akshaykumar-binSeq/flutter_counter_with_shared_state/README.md

 CounterIncrement: A descendant widget that provides a button to increment the counter.

-MyApp: The main application widget that initializes the InheritedCounter and constructs the widget tree.
+MyApp: The main application widget that initializes the InheritedWrapper and constructs the widget tree.

 # Inherited Widgets Overview
 Definition and Purpose